-Students who are nationals of a European country, Iceland, Liechtenstein, Norway, or Switzerland can apply for an EHIC card.
+Students who are nationals of a European country, Iceland, Liechtenstein, Norway, the United Kingdom or Switzerland can apply for an EHIC card.
 These students do not have to register with French social security.
 You should apply for an EHIC card in your home country.
 An EHIC card will allow you to access medical care in France.